pik-gane/vodle/AMSTERDAM.md

 # Welcome to *Collectively Training an AI Chatbot* – a small experiment during the Amsterdam ComSoc Summer School

-**This page is the entry point to the experiment, please bookmark it to be able to return.**
+**This page, [http://amsterdam.vodle.it](http://amsterdam.vodle.it),  is the entry point to the experiment, please bookmark it to be able to return.**

 If you participate, you will take the role of a human annotator who helps deciding collectively what an AI chatbot such as Claude or ChatGPT